Sweet Caroline: Alternative versions

 There are three distinct mixes of this song.
 In the original mono 45 mix, the orchestra and glockenspiel are more prominent than in the stereo version on the Brother Love's Travelling Salvation Show LP.
-The third version was a remix found only on the initial CD release of Diamond's His 12 Greatest Hits.
+The third version was a remix found only on the initial CD release of Diamond's 1974 compilation His 12 Greatest Hits.
 This version has the orchestra mixed down and has the background vocals mixed up.
 It has a longer fade as well.
-A live version of the song is on his Hot August Night LP.
+A live version of the song is on his 1972 Hot August Night LP.

 During the COVID-19 pandemic, Diamond changed some of the lyrics to "Hands ... washing hands ... don't touch me ...
 I won't touch you."